sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC v2.md

 2. REST will listen in on a Unix socket.
 Listener will detect the user at the remote end of the connection, and use that for authentication/authorization.
-3. The REST server will authenticate the user and return a token with the username encoded in it.
+3. The REST server will authenticate the user and return a token with the username and role encoded in it.
 The KLISH CLI must cache this token and use it for all future requests from this KLISH session.
-The REST server will also maintain this token to username mapping with it so as to identify all future requests as well.
-This will also allow the REST server in creating audit logs for all the requests sent from KLISH, as well as pass the username to Translib for RBAC enforcement.
+The REST server will also maintain this token to username/role mapping with it so as to identify all future requests as well.
+This will also allow the REST server in creating audit logs for all the requests sent from KLISH, as well as pass the username and role to Translib for RBAC enforcement.
 4. KLISH CLI session will store the authentication token, and from then on, KLISH CLI will send REST requests using the persistent connection with the authentication token in the HTTP header to the REST server for all the CLI